sensebox/SenseBoxMCU-Lib/README.md

+# Deprecation notice

+The Library is not maintained anymore.
+Please use the regular sensor Libaries integrated in the Board Support Package as usage of the senseBoxMCU Libraries makes it hard to extend your code with other libraries.

 # senseBox MCU Library

 This Library is for the [senseBox with MCU](https://sensebox.kaufen/product/sensebox-edu).
 The Library gives easy access to the following features/sensors: